 Molly Parker plays Sandra with luminous mystery.
 Sandra doesn’t feel that her deviance is a choice—at least not a choice she made.
 It’s as if she believes that this need chose her.
 And for all the inherent strangeness of the subject, I’ll be damned if she isn’t incredibly sympathetic in the role.
 Sandra is like most college students in nearly every way except this one… this very particular one.
 In Parker’s capable hands, you can see past Sandra’s (what many would consider unacceptable) behavior and find a person.
 Kissed understands that the only way to present Sandra is to simply do that: just present her.
 She’s that girl sitting next to you in English 101 who turns your head with her beauty, engages you with her intelligence, but always leaves you wanting more.

 That is both the attraction for Matt, her new boyfriend (a wonderfully eccentric and tragic performance by Peter Outerbridge), and his downfall.
 Matt learns, and can accept, that Sandra has this other side to her.
 What Matt can’t handle is not being a part of it.
 The fact that Sandra must keep this piece of her life separate from him is simply too much to take.
 It’s not enough to have her, or even to have her love—he needs all of her.
 In this exposé of their relationship, Kissed becomes a remarkable treatise on feminism and the need men have to be everything to the object of their affection.
 How can a man feel fully loved if a woman keeps any part of her for herself?
 It’s a question the film asks that transcends the basic plot of the film.
 It’s that other thing that makes a film great—that unexpected topic that arrives with subtlety, almost like a thief.
 Yes, Kissed is a movie about a necrophiliac, but it’s also about the need for this woman—all women—to belong to themselves first, and the inability of men to accept it.
-As Parker put it in our interview, “he doesn’t want any part of her that he doesn’t have access to.”
+As Parker put it in our interview, “he doesn’t want there to be any part of her that he doesn’t have access to.”

 I asked Parker if she was at all concerned about taking the part of a character that partakes in deviant sexual behavior.
 After all, it is the kind of role—and the kind of movie—that could end careers if both the film and performance don’t land right.
 This is especially true of the person up front and center, and on camera for almost the entirety of the film’s 78-minute run time.
 Parker responded by saying that she wasn’t even sure if she wanted to continue acting before Kissed.
 She had just come off of a guest spot on the Highlander series and felt unfulfilled, not only by that part, but by acting as a profession.
 She longed to play a full character.
 Would she ever get the chance to do so?
 So when Middleton, who had worked with Parker before on a short film, reached out to her and said “you’ll never get a chance to play a part like this again,” Parker took the leap.